 >>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone.
 This is all that's left.

-Thursday 13 February 2014
+Thursday, 13 February 2014

 March 1970

-Playing rugby during a PE lesson on the top field, I looked on as Raymond Wright sprinted towards the posts to score a try.
+Whilst playing rugby in a PE lesson on the top field, I looked on as Raymond Wright sprinted towards the posts to score a try.
 Only one boy stood in his way, a new kid called Fisher, who’d joined 4A1 in January.
 Though he wasn’t the biggest of kids, he was fearless and he didn’t flinch as Raymond sprinted towards him.
 I winced as he stooped to take Raymond head on and stop him in his tracks.
 Crunch!
 Fisher’s bravery didn’t save a try – Raymond slipped the ball to a supporting team mate – but that didn’t stop me admiring his courage.

 Gerry Harley, a local barber, made the national newspapers when he set a world record for shaving hundreds in a day with a cut throat razor.
 I’d have been more impressed if one of them hadn’t been John Tomlin, who’d nipped down to Gerry’s barbershop that dinner time.